WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

 - This is the station Login Screen.
 Agents may input the number where they need to receive incoming and outdial calls.

-> We will use the new feature of Desktop telephony that uses the browser as a device to directly receive calls.

 - Notice that the voice option defaults to "Desktop".

-- Select Team1 from the list.
-Agents can belong to multiple teams, but they can only receive calls of 1 specific team.
-Your agent is configured for 2 teams.

 - Check the **Remember My Credentials** box to save your credentials for future sign-ins.